rohitkbc/Calender-UI/README.md

 ## 📌Calender UI

-This project developed using pure html, css and javascript.
+This project developed using pure html, css and javascript having responsiveness.